KIDS IN NEED

 Since then, the program has raised over the $38 million and benefitted more than 1.1 million students across the country.

 "The desks have an immediate impact of improving the learning environment," says Annie Maston, Girls' Education Officer at UNICEF Malawi.
 "Teachers in the targeted schools have reported improved participation during the lessons for both girls and boys, but more for the girls.
 Girls do not have to worry about standing up and sitting down again when answering questions, which can be challenging when sitting on the floor."

 Schools with desks report increased attendance rates and higher retention among girls, who often skip school when they are menstruating, rather than sit on the classroom floor.

 Penmanship improves too — it's more efficient to write on a desk than on a paper balanced on a knee or spread out on the floor.

 "For the teachers," Maston added, "the desks make it easier to move around the classroom when teaching and providing individualized support for each student."

 K.I.N.D. also provides secondary school scholarships to Malawian girls most in danger of missing out on an education — girls like Happiness, 15, who was able to stay in school thanks to a scholarship provided through the K.I.N.D.
 Fund.

-Asked what would happen to her if school fees were not paid, Happiness replied, "Here is Malawi, girls marry at early ages.
-So at 15 maybe I would have been married by now."
+Asked what would happen to her if school fees were not paid, Happiness replied, "Here in Malawi, girls marry at early ages.
+So at 15, maybe I would have been married by now."

 The K.I.N.D. campaign continues to provide students with the support they need to keep learning and thriving.
 Support this effort to help children in Malawi reach their full potential.
 Donate today.